 Hit the WINKEY + R combinations to open Run and then navigate to the following path,

-Now, select the folder named as Default and hit the Shift+Delete button combinations and then click on Yes for the confirmation prompt you get.
+Now, select the folder named Default and hit the Shift+Delete button combinations, and then click on Yes for the confirmation prompt you get.

 After deleting the Default folder, open Google Chrome and click on the Menu button denoted by three verticle dots in the top right corner.